tronprotocol/wallet-cli/README.md

 PublicFreeNetLimit
 > The maximum amount of bandwidth issuing accounts are allowed user.
 Token issuers can freeze REX to obtain bandwidth (TransferAssetContract only)

-StartDate,EndDate
+StartDate, EndDate
 > The start and end date of token issuance.
 Within this period time, other users can participate in token issuance.*

 FrozenAmount0 FrozenDays0
 > Amount and time of token freeze.
-FrozenAmount0 must be bigger than 0,FrozenDays0 must be bigger than 1 and smaller than 3653.
+FrozenAmount0 must be bigger than 0, FrozenDays0 must be bigger than 1 and smaller than 3653.

 Example: